Get in on the action in the heart of downtown Chicago.

 Public Transportation · Water-front · Walkable · Professional

 If you are planning on living in The Loop, be prepared for a high-rise lifestyle.
-The Loop truly is a concrete jungle and residents of The Loop must have a love for city life.
+The Loop truly is a concrete jungle, and residents of The Loop must have a love for city life.
 Weekdays in the Loop are the busiest you will see, as Chicagoans from every neighborhood do business in its central location.
-Coffee shops and breakfast spots are packed with businessmen vying to be first in line and lunch spots are packed with professional lunches.
+Coffee shops and breakfast spots are packed with business people vying to be first in line, and lunch spots are packed with professional lunches.
 (If you'd like to stay central, but the Loop sounds a bit too hectic, you might like New East Side or South Loop.)

 The accuracy of all information, regardless of source, including but not limited to square footages and lot sizes, is deemed reliable but not guaranteed and should be personally verified through personal inspection by and/or with the appropriate professionals.
 Listings with the Broker Reprocity thumbnail logo are part of the MRED data exchange program provided courtesy of the listing office displayed on the listing page of AptAmigo.